reyemtm/getbounds/source/_posts/2020-04-09-exporting-agol-feature-services.md

 ```

-*The tool works with ArcGIS Online Feature Services and has not been tested with Map Services or services published from ArcGIS Server.*
+*The tool works with ArcGIS Online/Portal/Enterprise Feature Services and Map Services that have support for GeoJSON exporting.*